divanu88/Sustainable-Energy-Analysis-/README.md

 Analyze renewable energy share and identify the Top 5 countries by average renewable contribution.

-Visualize time-series trends for those top countries using Matplotlib & Seaborn.
+Visualize time-series trends for those top countries using Matplotlib.

 Export a Tableau-ready summary dataset for dashboard visualization.